LIEP Location and Culture

-Loyola’s campus is located in the beautiful university area of New Orleans.
+Loyola’s campus is located in the beautiful Uptown area of New Orleans.
 The city’s historic streetcar stops in front of the university and runs downtown to the world-famous French Quarter in approximately 30 minutes.
 It is also located across the street from Audubon Park, pictured below.
 Audubon is a great place to exercise, ride a bicycle, and enjoy a picnic with friends.
 It is also home to the Audubon Zoo!

 LIEP STUDENTS HAVE ACCESS TO ALL LOYOLA UNIVERSITY FACILITIES

 As an intensive English student, you have full access to the library, health center, residence halls, dining facilities, and recreational facilities.
 You are encouraged to borrow books, CDs, and DVDS from the Loyola library!
 The university also offers a lot of activities: concerts, ballet, lectures, theatre, film series, and social events.
 LIEP students are encouraged to join clubs, exercise classes, and intramural teams.

 The Loyola Intensive English Program offers you many opportunities to practice English outside the classroom.
 When you arrive, you will be given an orientation to the program, the university, and the city through tours and other activities.
 Field trips and in-class activities will introduce you to U.S. customs, history, traditions, and holidays, as well as the culture of New Orleans.
 Our city is world-famous for fantastic jazz, unique food, colorful architecture, and great festivals such as Mardi Gras and JazzFest.